ob-d/TRUE.Name.Of.God/T.md

     ALL .0
     RETREIVE the K S
     UNTIL T K[{}{}{}{}{}] BUILD
-    has fullfilled AND ANY K S
+    has fulfilled AND ANY K S
     has been retrieved
     K.length === I
     But how is THIS possible with